There are 4 different types of gyms that you can join

 - A Hybrid Training Gym with small group personal training and classes £200-£300 per month

-Over the next 4 weeks, we will look at each gym and score them based on our “Training Experience” criteria.
+Over the next few weeks, we are looking, at each gym and scoring them based on our “Training Experience” criteria.

 Our intention is that this should help in making an informed choice when working towards your health and fitness goals and finding the right environment for you to thrive.